dmmorganphd/ICardiodLise/README.md

 Substantial development work not done using git is recorded in ./early;
 there are a variety of diagnostic and output images in ./early/images.

+On branch rainbowl2r:

+Creating output that produces a rainbow pattern from left to right acros the cardiod.